 Allow the sauce to simmer until reduced to your desired thickness.
 Japanese spaghetti meat sauce is quite thick, so I usually let it simmer until it's reduced by about half.

-It's important that the pasta has enough space to move around so be sure you use a large pot and plenty of water.
-It is equally important to add enough salt to the water to prevent bland spaghetti.
-For an easy to remember rule, I try to follow 1000ml (1 litre) of water and 1 tsp of salt for every 100g of pasta.
+It’s important that the pasta has enough space to move around, so be sure you use a large pot and plenty of water.
+Adding enough salt to the water is equally important to prevent bland spaghetti.
+For an easy-to-remember rule, I try to follow 1000ml (1 liter) of water and 1 tsp of salt for every 100g of pasta.

 Once your meat sauce has simmered down, add a small sprinkle of nutmeg and cinnamon.
 Be careful not to add too much, just a pinch of each.